 Proving your disability

-To collect benefits, you will have to prove that you suffered a disabling accident or illness.
+To collect benefits, you will have to prove that you suffered a disabling event, be it an injury or illness.
 In addition, you will need to demonstrate that the disabling event adversely affects your ability to work.

 At this point, insurance carriers will require a written statement from your treating physician.
 This document will:

-The insurance company will also need to various medical records, including:
+The insurance company will also need various medical records, including:

 Like any other part of the application and claims process, your honesty is key to a successful outcome.

 Best Practice: Stay calm, cool, and collected to help the doctor prove your disability.

 Approval or denial